qsideinstitute/SToPA/analysis/keywords/README.md

 ### Todo List

-Todo:
-- Write better comments
-- Generate text files in a separate module, load the text files to dicts in this module (loading currently takes about 30 seconds for our dataset of roughly 17000 entries)
-- Choose the right data structures - clean up the dictionaries for time and space complexity
-- IMPROVE HASHING by using a data type for the year-log number data as key
-- Implement fuzzy matching for keyword search (maybe even tab for suggested completions?)
-- Improve automatic keyword extraction (this is the mathy/computer sciencey part of the project), including preprocessing.
-Currently using RAKE
-- Clean up code
-- Actually `get` the entry, not just its index (see data structures bullet above)

-Features:
+End Use/Features:
 - Implement searching by other fields (and show keywords, see below)
 - Show keywords by entry (e.g. enter "2019-04265" and get the fields and the keywords)
 - Consider scalability - what data structures do we need for about a million entries?
 Does a relational database make sense or is this shell ok for our purposes?
+- Implement fuzzy matching for keyword search (maybe even tab for suggested completions?)
+- Provide better feedback about Exceptions in shell

+Structures and Algorithms/Code Maintenance:
+- Actually `get` the entry, not just its index (see data structures bullet above)
+- Improve automatic keyword extraction (this is the mathy/computer sciencey part of the project), including preprocessing.
+Currently using RAKE
+- Generate text files in a separate module, load the text files to dicts in this module (loading currently takes about 30 seconds for our dataset of roughly 17000 entries)
+- Choose the right data structures - clean up the dictionaries for time and space complexity
+- IMPROVE HASHING by using a data type for the year-log number data as key